logo

 About this episode

-The 25th and 26th Amendments-- ratified in 1967 and 1971, respectively-- are some of the newest additions to our founding document.
+The 25th and 26th Amendments — ratified in 1967 and 1971, respectively — are some of the newest additions to our founding document.
 However, they tackle some pretty basic questions: who gets to rule, and who gets to vote?
 If a president dies or is incapacitated, who takes over?
 And how old do you have to be in order to participate in American democracy?

 In recent months, the 25th Amendment has swirled in and out of news cycles as Americans debate what it takes to declare a president unfit for office.
-But this episode looks back, even before the 25th Amendment was ratified: a moment in 1919 when President Woodrow Wilson became bedridden by stroke, and his wife, Edith Wilson, became our country’s unofficial first female president.
+But this episode looks back, even before the 25th Amendment was ratified, at a moment in 1919 when President Woodrow Wilson became bedridden by stroke, and his wife, Edith Wilson, became our country’s unofficial first female president.

 The 26th Amendment is best encapsulated in a Vietnam-era slogan: “Old enough to fight, old enough to vote.”
-Eighteen-year-olds at the time argued that if they were old enough to be drafted to fight in the War, they were old enough to have a voice in our democracy.
+Eighteen-year-olds at the time argued that if they were old enough to be drafted to fight in the war, they were old enough to have a voice in our democracy.
 But what about today, when even younger Americans are becoming victims of gun violence and finding themselves at the center of national political debates?
 Does it mean we should lower the voting age even further?

-When you're done with the episode, check out songs by Devendra Banhart and Suburban Living inspired by Amendments 25 and 26 on 27: The Most Perfect Album.
+When you're done with the episode, check out songs by Devendra Banhart and Suburban Living inspired by Amendments 25 and 26 on "27: The Most Perfect Album."

 Video illustration by Justin Buschardt.Video animation by The Mighty Coconut.